M7Tro/comp2011/midtermPrep/notes.md

     Or you can pass it a 1D array since elements are stored linearly in the memory anyway.

     When specifying an array in the formal list of a function, you must make sure that a function can understand what to expect.
 For a 2D array, you can't pass int array [][].
-You must specify the second dimension size: int array [][3];
+You must specify the second dimension size: int array [][3].
+And you also still need to specify size of the array in rows.

     in C++, elements of a multi-dimensional array are stored in row-major order.
 Row by row.